jpthiele/dealii-Wiki/Notes-on-visualizing-high-order-output.md

 ### Extra details

-For more information on deal.II implementation of this feature, see the documentation of the [DataOut::build_patches](https://www.dealii.org/current/doxygen/deal.II/classDataOut.html#a5eb51872b8736849bb7e8d2007fae086) method.
+For more information on the deal.II's implementation of this feature, see the documentation of the [DataOut::build_patches](https://www.dealii.org/current/doxygen/deal.II/classDataOut.html#a5eb51872b8736849bb7e8d2007fae086) method.
 Additionally, step-53 and step-65 provide some more examples and details about high-order mappings, their internal representation and output.

 ### Code